-Jovonta Patton is a five-time #1 chart-topping Billboard recording artist, composer, producer, and entrepreneur.
+Jovonta Patton is a Six-time #1 chart-topping Billboard recording artist, composer, producer, and entrepreneur.
 “A reedy baritone, Jovonta’s singing voice, while firmly rooted in the modern gospel tradition, is readily accessible, offering an edifying approach he calls ‘pop-gospel,’ which proved successful on his self-released album Finally Living, making him the first independent gospel artist to have a #1 album on the Billboard gospel charts.”
 (Thom Jurek, AllMusic.com) Born and raised in Minneapolis, Jovonta thrived while regularly attending church with his mother, where he developed a love for God, a passion for worship, and a strong interest in gospel music.

 He started singing at age four at Berean M.B.
 Church and began writing songs at age six.
 By the time he was in middle school he was directing the church choir.
 He displayed a gift of leadership, and as a teen was asked to revive a choir for a local high school.
 The momentum led him to found Deliverance For Youth (DFY), a youth choir impacting the Midwest region.
 His influence with youth brought about another calling as a gang and gun violence prevention activist as well as being instrumental in getting millennials to the polls to vote.

 Promoting it exclusively through social media, it became the #1 digital gospel song and was included on the album “The Best Me,” a project with guest appearances by Grammy award-winning icon Kirk Franklin and Hollywood film producer Devon Franklin.
 Patton also has millions of plays on YouTube for his viral version of “My Hands Are Lifted Up.”
 His streams and digital sales are unmatched on Spotify and Apple Music, and he is one of CD Baby’s highest paid artists across all genres.

 He has sung with the likes of Stevie Wonder, Beyoncé, and Erica Campbell, to name a few, and hosted the KMOJ gospel radio show “Praise With Jovonta” for several years.
 With more recognition in the music industry, Patton has been invited by the NFL and NBA to sing the national anthem at televised playoff games and has led private worship sessions before games for The Golden State Warriors, gaining the support of NBA star Kevin Durant.

 Jovonta has redefined what it means to “create your own lane” as an indie artist and is venturing into the lane of author, releasing his first book on finances soon.